duniter/duniter/doc/HTTP_API.md

 `index` | in combination with level, filter hashes to return only the hash of level `level` and position `index` on that level. `index` starts from 0.
 `start` | defines the start range (inclusive) of desired hashes.
 If `level` is used, `start` references to the given level.
 Otherwise references to the root.
 `end` | defines the end range (inclusive) of desired hashes.
 If `level` is used, `end` references to the given level.
 Otherwise references to the root.
+`get` | index of the leaf whose underlying content should be extracted.
+When used, other parameters are ignored and result is the raw content of the leaf.

 ## API